Elmanderrr/form-generator/README.md

 Use Form constructor with your custom props for getting Form object with some public methods. <br />
 var yourForm = new Form(yourprops);

+#Methods:

+	yourForm.fields.get() - return array with created fields.
+Each part is jQuery object;
+	yourForm.form.get() - return whole form which you can append whatever you want;

 #Typical structure should be like here: